realityexpander/How_to_program_from_ground_up/BoopProgramming.md

       // Start of Program
       fun main() {
-         // Setup the App in the familiar "Imperative" Style:
+         // Setup the App in the familiar Imperative Style:
          // Create the list of Page objects val pages = listOf(  // <-- the "val" keyword means the variable is immutable and can only be assigned once.
             Page("Page 1 Content"),